-According to the Code of Practice (1998) our principal (Mr Finlay) will:
+According to the Code of Practice (1998) the principal should:

-- keep the board of governors informed about SEN issues; - work in close partnership with the SENCo; - liaise with parents and external agencies as required; - delegate and monitor the SEN budget; - ensure the senior leadership team (SLT) are actively involved in the management of SEN within the school. - SLT members should ensure consistency of practice and contribute to the realization of the school development plan; and - provide a secure facility for the storage of records relating to special educational needs.
+- keep the board of governors informed about SEN issues; - work in close partnership with the SENCo; - liaise with parents and external agencies as required; - delegate and monitor the SEN budget; - ensure the senior leadership team (SLT) are actively involved in the management of SEN within the school; - SLT members should ensure consistency of practice and contribute to the realization of the school development plan; and - provide a secure facility for the storage of records relating to special educational needs.

-SENCo (soon to be known as Learning Support Co-ordinator) Our special educational needs co-ordinator (SENCo), Mrs Clarke is responsible for:
+SENCo (soon to be Learning Support Co-ordinator)

+In all mainstream schools, a designated teacher who usually assumes the title of the special educational needs co-ordinator (SENCo) should be responsible for:

-- the day to day operation of the school's special educational needs policy; - responding to requests for advice from other teachers; - co-ordinating provision for pupils with special educational needs;
+- the day to day operation of the school's special educational needs policy; - responding to requests for advice from other teachers; - co-ordinating provision for pupils with special educational needs; - maintain the school's SEN register and oversee all the records on pupils with special educational needs;

-- maintaining the school's SEN register and oversee all the records on pupils with special educational needs; - working in partnership with parents of children with special educational needs; - establishing the SEN in-service training requirements of the staff, and contributing as appropriate to their training; and - liaising with external agencies.
+- working in partnership with parents of children with special educational needs; - establishing the SEN in-service training requirements of the staff, and contributing as appropriate to their training; and - liaising with external agencies.

-Class Teachers
+Class Teacher